-The overwhelming amount of trauma treated and seen during throughout his career deeply impacted his emotions, but with the help of VA hospital counselors he has learned to open up about his experiences and how to cope with post-traumatic stress disorder (PTSD).
+The overwhelming amount of trauma treated and seen throughout his career deeply impacted his emotions, but with the help of VA hospital counselors he has learned to open up about his experiences and how to cope with post-traumatic stress (PTS).

-After 24 years of service, Master Sergeant Rodriguez-Urena retired in 2008 and moved to Summerville, South Carolina.
-He and his wife, Marlene, have enjoyed 29 years of marriage and have a 23-year-old daughter named Alyssa.
-He keeps himself physically and mentally busy by staying active and participating in numerous sports, and currently works as a Medical Technician in the Emergency Room of a nearby medical center.
-He also recently completed a program in Applied Computer Science to become a Computer Network Technician at the local college in Charleston, South Carolina.
+After 25 years of service, Master Sergeant Rodriguez-Urena retired in 2008 and moved to Summerville, South Carolina.
+He and his wife, Marlene, have enjoyed 30 years of marriage and have a 24-year-old daughter named Alyssa.
+He keeps himself physically and mentally busy by staying active and participating in numerous sports, including mountain biking.
+He currently works as a Medical Technician in the Emergency Room of a nearby medical center.
+He participated in the W100K in 2013.